-It happens every year.
+It happens every end of the year.
 The big standardized test comes and goes and the students think the year is over.
 Even as I emphasized the test less and less, I still had students that thought they didn’t have to try anymore once the test was over…and we still had two months left!
 I had to do something because this just wasn’t going to work for me.
 Before I knew it, this time after testing became my FAVORITE time of the year!

 Let me explain…This time of the year can be crazy with all of the trips and interruptions, and end-of-the-year activities!
 And let’s face it, teachers are BURNT OUT.
 For me, this means I have to up the engagement, even more, to get them to buy in and not give up.
 This is where I shine!
 I can now do all the things that I’ve wanted to do but didn’t have the time because I had to keep moving through the pacing guide.
 Now, I have the freedom to be the teacher I’d love to be all year!

 Sure, it can be a lot more work but I have students engaged each year until the very last day when we’re trying to finish up some of the things that we just will not have time to finish.
 In this post, I’m going to share with you some of those end-of-the-year engaging activities that still cover content (for the most part) but in a fun way so students actually WANT to keep working until the very last day!
 I don’t just want them doing busy work (even though I sure do have some of those types of things handy) but I want them to continue to learn and grow.

 Create & Play Review Games